rapidminer/gradle-plugin-rapidminer-gradle-plugin/README.md

 ## Introduction
-The 'rapidminer-gradle-plugin' is a meta plugin which bundles configuration for all RapidMiner Gradle plugins.
+The 'com.rapidminer.gradle-plugin' is a meta plugin which bundles configuration for all RapidMiner Gradle plugins.
-It defines the correct source and target compatibility, sets the plugin group to 'com.rapidminer.gradle' and configures the release and upload tasks.
+It defines the correct source and target Java/Groovy compatibility, sets the plugin group to 'com.rapidminer.gradle' and configures the release and upload tasks.

-## How to use
+## How to use (requires Gradle 2.1+)
-	buildscript {
-		dependencies {
+	plugins {
-			classpath 'com.rapidminer.gradle:gradle-plugin:$VERSION'
+		id 'com.rapidminer.gradle-plugin' version «plugin version»
 	}
-	}

-	apply plugin: 'com.rapidminer.gradle.gradle-plugin'

 	gradlePlugin {

 		/*
-		 * The ID of the plugin which will be used as artifactId when being published to Artifactory.
+		 * The ID of the plugin which will be used as artifactId when being published to Artifactory/Bintray.
 		 */
 		id 'gradle-plugin'
 	}